2025-08-27

 Keep the inboard pad and the outboard pad separate and organized.

-6. Use a caliper spreader to expand the brake pads and compress the pistons back into the LH front caliper.
+6. Use a caliper spreader to gently push the pistons back into the LH front caliper.

-7. Use a brush and Tesla–approved brake cleaner to clean the abutment flats, the piston faces, the inner surfaces of the LH front caliper, the retaining pins, the anti-rattle springs, the abutment springs/clips, and the brake pad edges and surfaces that contact the caliper.
+7. Use a brush and soapy water to clean the abutment flats, the piston faces, the inner surfaces of the LH front caliper, the retaining pins, the anti-rattle springs, the abutment springs/clips, and the brake pad edges and surfaces that contact the caliper.

 Warning IconA warning icon, calling your attention to a possibly risky situation